Irratzo/Containers/content/index.rst

    Working knowledge of Unix OS is required.
 In addition, a basic understanding of Neural Networks (NNs) is desirable.
    Please follow the `link <https://hub.docker.com>`_ to create a username and password on the DockerHub website, as we will use `Play-with-Docker (PWD) <https://labs.play-with-docker.com>`_ freely available service.
-   Details of using and access to `Alvis` are given in :doc:`setup` section.
+   Details of using and access to the cluster are given in :doc:`setup` section.

 .. toctree::